The NYC Traveler in Canada: Niagara Falls in Winter

 Niagara, the Falls and Me (in winter): Part 2

 1. Be ready for the cold.
-As one might expect, January in Niagara Falls in winter (either side) is (very) cold and there seems to be precipitation every day.
+As one might expect, winter in Niagara Falls in winter (either side) is (very) cold and there seems to be precipitation every day.
 But the view was breathtaking and worth the trip.
-I saw cars with Canadian license plates stopping to get out and take pictures like they were tourists.
-Apparently, I wasn't the only one impressed.
+There were cars with both American and Canadian license plates stopping to get out and take pictures like they were tourists.
+They might have been.
+Just as I traveled within my home state to see the falls as a tourist, to be fair, the Canadian autos I saw may have traveled from other provinces, having heard about how beautiful the falls can be in winter.
+And everyone was dressed warmly, ready to brave the biting wind.
+Protect not only your hands and feet, but your face.
+See our article about our winter blogging gear for The NYC Traveler Tips For Your Winter Trips.

 3. Be prepared for limited attractions.
 In winter, the boat tours of the waterfalls are closed.
 In fact, there are signs everywhere near the Falls themselves that even the sidewalks are not maintained during winter and you are on your own.
-The water spray carried by the wind and consistent rain and snow make walking treacherous, so dress accordingly.
+The water spray carried by the wind and consistent rain and snow make walking treacherous, so dress accordingy!!
+Some of the attractions along Clifton Hill may be open.
+Enjoy the frozen falls and then warm up at one of the dining options in the area.

 Near Queen Victoria Park is the Skylon Tower, an observation tower to see Niagara Falls in winter from on high.
 Along with the ferris wheel on Clifton Hill, and a few other buildings, this makes up the skyline of Niagara Falls, Ontario.